 With the official title of “New Racing”, the development team came together in 1978 at the Asaka R&D Center.
-Takeo Fukui, who would later become director of R&D and president of Honda Racing Corporation, would lead the team, while Soichiro Irimajiri, the man who was the father of the CBX road bike and the fabled RC166 250cc six-cylinder GP racer would help guide the group.
-It soon became clear to the young engineers that, within the limitation of four cylinders, to get on a competitive footing with the two-strokes they needed to double the number of engine revs and improve intake efficiency by doubling the number of inlet valves from four to eight.
-To accommodate eight valves the team decided to free themselves from the traditional round piston and use a revolutionary oval design.
-In effect a V8 with 4 sets of two cylinders fused together.
-According to their calculations an estimated output of 130hp at 23,000rpm was possible.
+Takeo Fukui, who would later become director of R&D and president of Honda Racing Corporation, would lead the team, while Soichiro Irimajiri, the man who was the father of the CBX road bike and the legendary RC166 250cc six-cylinder GP racer would help guide the group.
+It soon became apparent to the young engineers that, within the limitation of four cylinders, to get on a competitive footing with the two-strokes they needed to double the number of engine revs and improve intake efficiency by increasing the number of inlet valves and exhaust valves from four to eight.
+To accommodate eight valves, the team decided to free themselves from the traditional round piston and use a revolutionary oval design.
+In effect, a V8 with 4 sets of two cylinders fused together.
+According to their calculations, an estimated output of 130hp at 23,000rpm was possible.

 A cylinder head for the Honda NR500.

-To prove the potential of this design a single cylinder “slave” engine was built, initially with two valves, which proved the engine would rev. The number of valves was then increased step by step to eight valves.
+To prove the potential of this design a single cylinder “slave” engine was built, initially with two valves, which showed the engine would rev. The number of valves was then increased step by step from two to eight.
 This was not without teething problems with the engine self destructing at anything over 10,000rpm.
 The problem was with the two connecting rods the oval piston design required, which distorted and pulled the piston pins out of position.
-Sealing of the piston rings, not unexpectedly, was also a major problem.
+Sealing of the piston rings, not unexpectedly, was also a significant problem.

 The ground breaking NR500 Honda of 1979.

-Even with Grant and Katayama’s best efforts they qualified on the last row of the grid.
-Grand Prix racing in those days required a push start by the rider to fire up the engine when the starters flag was dropped.
-The Honda at that stage would only idle at 7000rpm and getting the engine to fire up was a hit and miss affair.
+Even with Grant and Katayama’s best efforts, they qualified on the last row of the grid.
+Grand Prix racing in those days required a push start by the rider to fire up the engine when the starter’s flag was dropped.
+The Honda at that stage would only idle at 7000rpm and making the engine fire up was a hit and miss affair.
 Katayama caught his engine but waited for Grant’s engine to fire so they could circulate together around the circuit.
 It took several embarrassing seconds before Grant could get away.
 With his weight too far back on the saddle the Honda pulled wheelies through the gears.
-As he approached the first corner the NR500 slid out beneath him and started to catch fire.
-The wheelie had caused oil to spill out the carburetors and onto the rear tyre.
+As he approached the first corner, the NR500 slid out beneath him and started to catch fire.
+The wheelie had caused oil to spill out the carburettors and onto the rear tyre.
 Katayama retired several laps later with engine problems.